 - onboarding a new user on a platform (neobank, financial institution, iGaming)

-- accepting a withdrawal (iGaming, crypto exchange)
+- accepting a withdrawal (iGaming, crypto exchanges)

 - performing a credit check for a loan (fintech, microfinancing)

-Choosing the Best Open Source Intelligence (OSINT) Tool
+Choosing the Best OSINT Tool

 Open-source intelligence is a broad topic.
 Investigators rely on its techniques for a variety of reasons, and there it’s easy to go down a rabbit hole of advanced, very technical tools.